 The Yala Monsoon season lasts from May to August.
-Heavy rain fall and the uncomfortable weather is experienced in the south western part of Sri Lanka while the North eastern part of the country remains drier.
+Heavy rainfall and uncomfortable weather are experienced in the south western part of Sri Lanka while the North eastern part of the country remains drier.

 Shoulder (Apr & Sep–Nov)

 April and September are the best time for you to visit Sri Lanka.
-The celebration of New-Year in mid of April is the busiest time of transport.
+The celebration of New Year in mid of April is the busiest time for transport.
 You can travel around without any set schedule during this season.

 High season (December –March)

 The west and south beaches including the hill country are the busiest.
 The prices are high during this month as the number of visitors is high.
 The East, North, and ancient cities are wet because of the Maha Monsoon season from October to January.

 February – September North and East

 MONSOON SEASON: May – July (South-West Monsoon) October – January (North-East Monsoon)